KelinLyu/KGLEngine/README.md

 float diffuseIntensity;
 void setDiffuseMap(Texture* texture);
 ```
 Things are very straightforward.
-Note that the shader will ignore the diffuse color property after setting the diffuse map.
+Note that the shader will ignore the diffuse color after setting the diffuse map.

 The following variable and function set the normal map:
 ```